Ethics Awards for Our Company

 In 2012, the Smoky Hill River Renewal Master Plan, on which WWE served as hydrologic engineer, was recognized by the American Society of Landscape Architects (ASLA) Colorado Chapter with the Honor Award for professional achievement in the chapter’s 2011 Professional Design Awards.

-Jane Clary of WWE’s Denver office was named an “Outstanding Woman in Engineering” by the American Council of Engineering Companies (ACEC) of Colorado in February 2012.
+Jane Clary of WWE’s Denver office was named an “Outstanding Woman in Engineering” by the ACEC of Colorado in February 2012.

 In January 2012, the Urban Storm Drainage Criteria Manual, Volume 3, won an award from the Colorado Chapter of the American Public Works Association in the Environmental Design category.
 WWE helped the Urban Drainage and Flood Control District develop this manual.